Mehdi Mollapour: Kidney Cancer

 Mutations and loss of function of the Von Hippel-Lindau (VHL) tumor suppressor gene play a causal role in the pathogenesis of clear cell renal carcinomas (ccRCC), a pathological subtype that accounts for the majority kidney cancer each year.
 Mollapour work has shown that VHL ubiquitinates protein phosphatase-5 (PP5) for proteasomal degradation in a hypoxia- and prolyl-hydroxylation-independent manner.
 VHL-deficient ccRCC cell lines and patient tumors exhibit elevated PP5 levels.
-Downregulation of PP5 causes activation of the extrinsic apoptotic pathway in ccRCC cells, suggesting a prosurvival role for PP5 in kidney cancer cancer cells, regulated by phosphorylation and ubiquitination.
+Downregulation of PP5 causes activation of the extrinsic apoptotic pathway in ccRCC cells, suggesting a prosurvival role for PP5 in kidney cancer cells, regulated by phosphorylation and ubiquitination.
 Building on this foundation, Mollapour's team developed a selective PP5 inhibitor, demonstrating its ability to activate the extrinsic apoptotic pathway in kidney cancer cells by disrupting complex II.
 These findings not only elucidate the molecular mechanisms underlying kidney cancer progression but also present potential new therapeutic strategies for treatment.

 Mollapour's research group has been supported by grants from the National Institutes for General Medical Science and the National Cancer Institute and US Department of Veterans Affairs to design and examine novel therapeutic strategies for patients with kidney, bladder and breast cancer.